ForwardStory/forwardstory.github.io/_pages/home.md

 <section id="about">
   <h2>About Me</h2>

-  <p>I have a foundation in public health and a bias for action.
-I enjoy helping organizations reach their communication goals, using best practices, storytelling, and evolving AI tools.
-Across 3 continents and 6 countries, I’ve served clients and teams across the government, academic, private, and global health sectors—including CDC, Deloitte, USAID, Peace Corps, University of Washington, and Johns Hopkins—by translating complex ideas into clear, human-centered narratives.
-My approach is grounded in integrity, creativity, and service to people.</p>
+  <p>I have a foundation in <strong>public health</strong> and a <strong>bias for action</strong>.
+I enjoy helping organizations reach their communication goals, using best practices, storytelling, and evolving AI tools.</p>

   <details class="expander" id="about-expander">
     <summary>Learn a little more about me <span class="plus" aria-hidden="true">+</span></summary>
+  <p>Across 3 continents and 6 countries, I’ve served clients and teams across the government, academic, private, and global health sectors—including CDC, Deloitte, USAID, Peace Corps, University of Washington, and Johns Hopkins—by translating complex ideas into clear, human-centered narratives.
+My approach is grounded in integrity, creativity, and service to people.</p>

     <p>I have helped teams define their core messages, write for multiple audiences, and manage the content needed for newsletters, websites, speaking engagements, and campaigns.
 I’ve also led training sessions and supported teams as they adapt to organizational needs or new tools — like AI — to improve their workflows and outcomes.</p>